flutter/devtools/CONTRIBUTING.md

 flutter test test/ --update-goldens
 ```

-## Manual Testing
+## Manual testing

 To explore DevTools with all experimental features enabled:

+### Setup and start

 1. [Configure](https://docs.flutter.dev/get-started/install) Dart or Flutter.

 2. In your terminal `cd` to a folder where you want to clone devtools, and that does not have subfolder `devtools` yet.
-It is ok if you already have devtools cloned somewhere else.

 3. Start DevTools:
 ```